-- 1. Advertisements such as in newspapers, magazines, journals, radio, television, etc. - 2.
-Accreditation fees and academic testing services - Exhibition rental fees for exhibitions of historical artifacts or original works of art.
+- 1. Advertisements in newspapers, magazines, journals, radio, television, etc. - 2.
+Accreditation fees and academic testing services - 3.
+Exhibition rental fees for exhibitions of historical artifacts or original works of art.
 (The rental fee may include charges other than the rental of the exhibition, such as transportation costs) - 4.
 Goods or personal services for direct use by the recipients of programs specified in the Code of Virginia, § 2.2-4345, if the procurement is made for an individual recipient.
-Contracts and/or spot purchases for the bulk procurement of goods or services for the use of recipients shall not be exempted - 5.
-Entertainment (speakers, lecturers, musicians, performing artists) - 6.
+Contracts and/or spot purchases for the bulk procurement of goods or services for the use of recipients shall not be exempted

+- 5. Purchases by agencies and institutions to charitable organizations in accordance with the provisions of 2011 Appropriation Act § 4.5.04.
+Legislatively Directed Contract Awards. - 6.
+Entertainment (speakers, lecturers, musicians, performing artists) - 7.
 Medical (health care) services when the service is provided by a hospital or an individual licensed and authorized by law to engage in the prevention, diagnosis, or treatment of human illness, injury, or physical disability, mental health, mental retardation, substance abuse, or emotional condition.
-Contracts and purchase orders between the agency or institution and temporary service providers or independent laboratory testing companies are not exempt from purchasing through eVA - 7.
-Purchases of Pharmaceuticals, Vaccines, and University Oral Contraceptives MMCAP Contract Products, as categorized by MMCAP, within the Pharmacy Program or Influenza Vaccine Program under MMCAP Pharmaceutical Wholesaler Distribution Services Contracts
+Contracts and purchase orders between the agency or institution and temporary service providers or independent laboratory testing companies are not exempt from purchasing through eVA - 8.
+Purchases of Pharmaceuticals, Vaccines, and University Oral Contraceptives MMCAP Contract Products, as categorized by MMCAP, within the Pharmacy Program or Influenza Vaccine Program under MMCAP Pharmaceutical Wholesaler Distribution Services Contracts are exempt.

-- are exempt.
 Purchases of Non-Pharmaceuticals within the Pharmacy Program or MMCAP Contract Products under other MMCAP programs not mentioned above are not exempt from eVA fees (ex.
-Medical Supplies) - 8.
-Revenue contracts, e.g., scrap, recycling or contracts with \$0 payment made by the Commonwealth, e.g., contracted out bookstore, food service operations - 9.
-Government-to-government purchases, other than purchases from mandatory sources - 10.
-Purchases from public auctions (non-electronic) - 11.
-Surplus property - 12.
-Contracts with commercial fisherman for replenishment, research and stock assessment activities - 13.
+Medical Supplies) - 9.
+Revenue contracts, e.g., scrap, recycling or contracts with \$0 payment made by the Commonwealth, e.g., contracted out bookstore, food service operations - 10.
+Government-to-government purchases, other than purchases from mandatory sources - 11.
+Purchases from public auctions (non-electronic) - 12.
+Purchase of State and Federal Surplus property - 13.
+Surplus property - Contracts with commercial fisherman for replenishment, research, and stock assessment activities - 15.
 Financing when goods/services procured from one source are being financed by another (i.e., third party) source.
-The financing exclusion does not apply to lease purchases - 14.
-Contracts with public and private hospitals, as well as pharmacy chains and independent pharmacies, that are licensed and authorized by law to dispense controlled drugs and other medications based on prescriptions written by medical practitioners licensed to engage in the prevention, diagnosis, or treatment of human illness, injury, or physical disability, mental health, mental retardation, substance abuse, or emotional condition, when the purpose of the contract is to provide on-site mentoring and practical experience to pharmacy students enrolled in state institutions of higher education - 15.
-Contracts with public and private hospitals, medical practices, and medical clinics that are licensed and authorized by law to engage in the prevention, diagnosis, or treatment of human illness, injury, or physical disability, mental health, mental retardation, substance abuse, or emotional condition, when the purpose of the contract is to provide on-site mentoring and practical experience to medical students enrolled in state institutions of higher education - 16.
-Individuals providing instructional services in conjunction with a contract between an institution of higher education, including community colleges, and a local business or industry for non-credit workforce development classes to be provided by the institution of higher education
+The financing exclusion does not apply to lease purchases. - 16.
+Purchases with public and private hospitals, as well as pharmacy chains and independent pharmacies, that are licensed and authorized by law to dispense controlled drugs and other medications based on prescriptions written by medical practitioners licensed to engage in the prevention, diagnosis, or treatment of human illness, injury, or physical disability, mental health, mental retardation, substance abuse, or emotional condition, when the purpose of the contract is to provide on-site mentoring and practical experience to pharmacy students enrolled in state institutions of higher education - 17.
+Purchases with public and private hospitals, medical practices, and medical clinics that are licensed and authorized by law to engage in the prevention, diagnosis, or treatment of human illness, injury, or physical disability, mental health, mental retardation, substance abuse, or emotional condition, when the purpose of the contract is to provide on-site mentoring and practical experience to medical students enrolled in state institutions of higher education - 18.
+Purchases with individuals providing instructional services in conjunction with a contract between an institution of higher education, including community colleges, and a local business or industry for non-credit workforce development classes to be provided by the institution of higher education